 Bicycle Helmet Buckle Types

-Summary: Bike helmet buckles are mostly the Fastex-style pinch release type.
-There is one unique buckle on Uvex and Abus helmets that uses a sliding tab and a single button to release.
+Summary: When we first put this page up, bike helmet buckles were mostly the Fastex-style pinch release type.
+There are now unique buckles on Uvex and Abus helmets that use a sliding tab and a single button to release.
+There is also a magnetic buckle branded as the Fidlock, and some others.
+We don't have photos of those yet.

 Almost all bicycle helmets in today's market have a plastic buckle made popular by Fastex that has a two-prong male piece sliding into the female side.
 It releases by pinching the sides of the buckle, where there are cutouts that let you contact the two prongs and press them inward.